How to print a matrix in Python

 plt.title('Confusion Matrix')

-Finally, matplotlib functions like plt.xlabel() and plt.title() add context by labeling the axes and giving the chart a title.
+Finally, matplotlib functions like plt.xlabel() and plt.title() add the necessary labels and a title to complete the visualization.

 Get started with Replit

-The agent will write the code, test for errors, and deploy your application for you.
+Replit Agent writes the code, tests for errors, and deploys your app directly from your prompt.
 Start building with Replit.